RoarkCats/roarkcats.github.io/posts/inject1/index.md

 One major downside to running rootless is the lack of access to privileged ports below 1024 (can't sue default 80 for a website)

-Podman containers may not survive a reboot, so you must create a service
+Podman containers may not survive a reboot, so you must create a service for it or otherwise automate its startup with scripts or other

 Guide I intended to follow (verbose): https://github.com/containers/podman/blob/main/docs/tutorials/rootless_tutorial.md Guide I actually followed (well explained): https://youtu.be/69dADRzXpqk